 My main research questions are:

-1) Lung cancer imaging and image-guided intervention: How do we leverage big data to extract useful hidden information from medical images (aka imaging biomarker discovery), specifically in the domain of lung cancer imaging and image-guided interventions?
+1) Cardiothoracic Imaging relating to Lung Cancer and Interstitial Lung Disease: How do we leverage big data to extract useful hidden information from medical images (aka imaging biomarker discovery), specifically in the domain of lung cancer imaging and image-guided interventions?
 We work with x-rays, CTs, and MRIs, with special emphasis in lung cancer screening CTs.
 What determines a high risk lung nodule and high risk cancers?
 What predicts complications or issues with image-guided lung interventions?

-2) Radiological natural language processing and Q&A machines: radiology reports are quasi-annotations of the associated radiology images.
+2) Radiological Communication with Large (Vision) Language Model Assistance: radiology reports are quasi-annotations of the associated radiology images.
 How can we extract useful information from these radiology reports (which in turn are annotations of associated images)?
 Can we create a domain-specific query algorithm to match similar images and reports?
 Can we optimize the radiology report language to improve our communication?
 Can we generate radiological images from report descriptions?
 Can we generate radiological reports from images?
 Can we leverage large language models to create a radiological assistant?
 We explore these questions in collaboration with engineers at Berkeley as well as industry partners.

 Role: For machine learning focused projects: project design, participation in collaborative meetings with engineers, coding, evaluating, and writing manuscripts